 But here’s a moment of honesty, just between you and me:

 At times, I do feel lonely.
 It creeps up on me some nights when my daughters have gone to bed and there’s no one to chat to about my challenging work day.
 Or I see a gorgeous dress and think: that looks nice, but even if I splurge, where would I wear it?
-It even sneaks up on me during moments of joy – like when one of my daughters innocently says an unintended, hilariously dirty pun which you had to be there to appreciate, only there was only the girls and me, no one else.
+It even sneaks up on me during moments of joy – like when one of my daughters innocently says an unintended, hilariously dirty pun which you had to be there to appreciate, yet there is no-one else there.

 Parenting is ideally a two-person gig, but not all mums are fortunate enough to have support.
 Worse, a lot of lonely single mums also find themselves grappling with financial worries and/or work demands.
-Is it any wonder the burden can feel too heavy and we may sometimes feel lonely, possibly even depressed.
+Is it any wonder the burden can feel too heavy and we may sometimes feel lonely?

-Fortunately, after four years (and counting!) into single motherhood, I’ve managed to build myself an arsenal for coping with loneliness as a single parent.
-Today, I thought I’d share them with you.
+Fortunately, after eight years (and counting!) into single motherhood, I’ve managed to build myself an arsenal for coping with loneliness as a single parent … and I am here to today to share them with you.

 COPING WITH LONELINESS AS A SINGLE PARENT